 What does zero-defect quality policy mean?

-It means building a manufacturing system that prevents defects instead of relying only on final inspection.
+It refers to a system that prevents defects through process control, design optimization, and continuous improvement rather than relying only on inspection.